 CPA Ontario takes steps to protect your personal information against unauthorized access, disclosure, inappropriate alteration and misuse.
-CPA Ontario uses technological safeguards such as encrypted passwords, secure socket layer (SSL) and at least 128-bit encryption technologies.
+CPA Ontario uses technological safeguards such as encrypted passwords, cryptographic protocols designed to provide communications security and at least 128-bit encryption technologies.
 Given that electronically transmitted data is not 100% secure, we make no warranties as to the security of any information you submit electronically, which you do at your own risk.

 Access and correction of personal information

 If you wish to access, correct or update your personal information in CPA Ontario's records, you may contact our Privacy Officer at the address indicated below.
 Some information may not be accessed, such as information that contains personal information of others, or is otherwise protected under the law.
 You may also access, correct or update some of your personal information online by following the links on our website.

 Members and students have a responsibility to maintain current contact information with CPA Ontario.